dfdg881/Actions_Upx_Auto_Compress/docs/workflow_en.md

 Select the corresponding workflow branch according to your needs.
 ![Select Workflow Branch](./images/choose.png 'Select Workflow Branch')

+On the Actions page, find the name of the workflow you want to run (e.g., Download and Compress AdGuardHome with UPX).
+Then click it.
 ### (2) Trigger the Workflow
-On the Actions page, find the name of the workflow you want to run (e.g., Download and Compress AdGuardHome with UPX).

 ### Fill in the Input Parameters
 #### Download and Compress AdGuardHome with UPX | Download and Compress Alist with UPX